tahczeban/Credit_Risk_Analysis/README.md

 Therefore; when considering the prior figures, lists and table, it can be ascertained that the Easy Ensemble Adaboost Classifier is the most appropriate machine learning model/algorithm for predicting credit card risk, as it out performed in ALL statistical categories.
-The accuracy score was 92.54% (the proximity of the result is close to the true value); all of the 6 ML models demonstrated 99% precision (high reliability); recall was 94% (high sensitivity); and a high F1 score 97% (balance between precision and sensitivity).
+The accuracy score was 92.54% (the proximity of the result is close to the true value); all of the 6 ML models demonstrated 99% precision (high reliability); recall was 94% (high sensitivity); and a high F1 score 97% was observed (balance between precision and sensitivity).

-The recommendation of model conclusively is the Easy Ensemble Adaboost Classifier.
+The recommendation of ML model conclusively is the Easy Ensemble Adaboost Classifier.

 _____________